A universal characterization of higher algebraic K-theory: Trace maps

-\begin{proposition} The functor $TC^{n}$ is a localizing invariant of stable $\i$-categories with values in the stable $\i$-category of pro-spectra. \end{proposition}
+\begin{proposition} The functor $TC^{n}$ is a localizing invariant of stable $\i$-categories with values in the stable $\i$-category of spectra. \end{proposition}

-\begin{proof} First, we verify that $TC^{n}(\aC)$ preserves filtered colimits.
-Since filtered colimits and finite homotopy limits commute, it suffices to show that $TR^n(\aC)$ preserve filtered colimits.
-This now follows inductively from consideration of the fundamental cofibration sequence (e.g., \cite[2.1.4]{Hesselholt})
+\begin{proof} The localization theorem of \cite[7.1]{BM} implies $\{TC^{n}(\aC)\}$ takes strict-exact sequences of spectral categories to strict exact sequences of small stable $\i$-categories.
+Thus, we need to show that $TR^n(\aC)$ preserve filtered colimits.
+We know this for $THH$, and the result now follows inductively from consideration of the fundamental cofibration sequence (e.g., \cite[2.1.4]{Hesselholt})

-(where the left-hand term denotes the homotopy orbit space) and the fact that homotopy orbits commute with filtered colimits.
-Next, it follows from the results of \cite{BM} that $\{TC^{n}(\aC)\}$ is Morita invariant and satisfies localization. \end{proof}
+(where the left-hand term denotes the homotopy orbit space) and the fact that homotopy orbits commute with filtered colimits. \end{proof}